Are you ready for when disaster strikes?

 - Pets or service animals

 Next, fill out a family emergency plan.
-You can use the example provided by FEMA or create your own.

 Finally, practice your plan with your family or household.